-Ukrainian troops shelled Donetsk again

 |Report

-DONETSK, February 19 – RIA Novosti.
-Ukrainian troops fired 19 shells of 152 and 155 millimeters caliber in Donetsk, the DPR representative office at the Joint Center for Control and Coordination of Issues Related to War Crimes of Ukraine (JCCC) reported.
+DONETSK, February 20 – RIA Novosti.
+Ukrainian troops fired five more NATO-caliber shells at Donetsk, the DPR representative office at the Joint Center for Control and Coordination of Issues Related to War Crimes of Ukraine (JCCC) reported.

-“Fire was recorded from the armed formations of Ukraine in the direction: 10.20 – the settlement of Kurakhovo – the city of Donetsk (Petrovsky district): three shells with a caliber of 155 millimeters were fired,” the department said in its Telegram channel.
+“Fire was recorded from the VFU (armed formations of Ukraine – ed.) in the direction: 08:35 – settlement Dalnee – Donetsk (Petrovsky district): 5 shells of 155 mm caliber were fired,” the ministry said in a telegram -channel.

 Translation by RJ983